pace-neutrons/Horace/documentation/adr/0018-algorithm-migration-to-paged-files.md

 - implementation of a single `cut()` method (or function) that operates on an SQW object (either `this` or one passed as an argument) operating through the public API and agnostic to the size of the datasets.

 There are several algorithms that need to be updated to support large datasets.
-Any updates must be made in such a way that algorithms function as they currently do on "small" datasets until a point at which all algorithms are updated.
+Any updates must be made in such a way that algorithms function as they currently do on "small" datasets.

-During the migration it is also necessary that scripts using a subset of the updated algorithms can be created to perform end-to-end testing.
+During the migration scripts which make use of a subset of the updated algorithms may be required to perform end-to-end testing with paged data.
-These should not require code changes or alternate APIs.
+These should not require code changes or the use of alternate APIs.

 ## Decision

-- A new API for SQW object will be created.
+- A new `page_size` argument for will be added to the SQW object will be created.
 The SQW class will to default to in memory operation (i.e. no paging) if a page size is not passed explicitly to the constructor until all code has been updated to support paged operation